kelvinn/capparselib/README.md

 ## Publishing

-Deployment to PyPi should happen automatically When the package version numbers gets incremented.
+Deployment to PyPi should happen automatically when the package version numbers gets incremented and a new tag is added to a commit.

 To test a deploy, you can do the following locally (notes for myself):